-- Some details are missing on the supercharger intake: weld seams and eight screw heads around the forward lip.
+- Some details are missing on the supercharger intake: weld seams and eigth screw heads around the forward lip.
 Possibly grind a little bit inside of parts G6&7 to help in seeing detail of blades molded in the fuselage side.
 Note that parts should show no seam with the fuselage as part of the intake has been molded with the fuselage. - Hollow-out MG 131 nose barrel parts (M36). - Forward lower cowl is a little bit too angular near the first panel line behind the oil tank housing.
 Curve should be gentler than on the kit area.
 Sand it to smooth the angle. - Underbelly oil cooler housing is misshaped (part G4).
-Correcting this asks for a time-consuming job but the discrepancy is quite noticeable.
+Correcting this asks for a timeconsuming job but the discrepancy is quite noticeable.
 Part should have a deeper cross section, wider and tapered sides and sharper front edges.
 Its flap door linkage is missing.
 Note that FO 870 type had a rod in front of intake mesh whereas FO 827 that was externally identical had none as the kit part.
 Correct the part or replace it with aftermarket parts. - Some thin filler is necessary to fill the seam between MG131 gun "beules" and fuselage.
 Do not forget to move them a little bit forward so that they do not foul the latch molded in front of the windscreen.
-Another vertical seam line is missing on the middle of each bulge (refer to pictures). - Similarly, a second seam line for the cowling should be added to depict the missing rubber seal around the rear of the cowling. - Check if the plane you want to depict had an air scoop under the windscreen starboard side.
-If this was the case, open the aperture with the edge of a new scalpel blade.
-And on the other windscreen side (port side) deepen the flare pistol hole if it was present. - Replace DF FuG 16ZY loop antenna with the correct flat cross-section. - Drill the MG131 cartridges ejection holes in the belly and possibly add plastic card-made boxes to add depth to the chutes. - Add and drill the fuel fill ventilation outlet hole under the fuselage section 3.
-This should protrude from the belly. - Add FuG25 IFF antenna under the same section 3. - Correct trim tabs elevators as they were always offset on the ground. - Add antenna between the mast (M8 part) behind the rear portion of the canopy and the tail mast (do not forget to add insulators).
-Take care as the mast part to be glued behind the canopy has a tendency to be slanted a little bit too far forward.
-Note that from end of 1944, the mast disappeared. - Do not forget to leave a seam on the top and bottom and rear fuselage sections.
+Another vertical seam line is missing on the middle of each bulge (refer to pictures). - Similarly, a second seam line for the cowling should be added to depict the missing rubber seal around the rear of the cowling. - By default airframes had an air scoop under the windscreen on the port side.
+Check if the plane you want to depict had this scoop and if this was the case, open the aperture with the edge of a new scalpel blade.
+And on the other windscreen side (starboard side) deepen the flare pistol hole if it was present. - Remove the two umbrella mounts on the port fuselage side cockpit area (only present on planes intended to be used in tropical environment). - Replace DF FuG 16ZY loop antenna with the correct flat cross-section. - Drill the MG131 cartridges ejection holes in the belly and possibly add plastic card-made boxes to add depth to the chutes. - It seems that G-14/U4 had no more fume vents on the belly.
+Hence, if you use a Mk108 breech cover in the cockpit, possibly fill the vents. - Add and drill the fuel fill ventilation outlet hole under the fuselage section 3.
+This should protrude from the belly. - Add FuG25 IFF antenna under the same section 3. - Correct trim tabs elevators as they were always offset on the ground. - Add antenna between the point behind the rear portion of the canopy and the tail mast (do not forget to add insulators).
+Note that some G-14s had a short mast behind the canopy. - Do not forget to leave a seam on the top and bottom and rear fuselage sections.